auth0/docs/articles/api-auth/intro.md

 ### Calling APIs with Access Tokens

 Historically, protecting resources on your API has been accomplished using ID Tokens issued to your users after they authenticate in your applications.
 From now on, you should only use Access Tokens when calling APIs.
 ID Tokens should only be used by the application to verify that the user is authenticated and get basic user information.
 The main reason behind this change is security.
-For details, refer to [Why you should always use Access Tokens to secure an API](/api-auth/why-use-access-tokens-to-secure-apis).
+For details, refer to [Tokens](/tokens).

 ::: note
 For more information, refer to [Calling your APIs with Auth0 tokens](/api-auth/tutorials/adoption/api-tokens).